Onur Saylak

 Arif Onur Saylak (born 12 May 1977) is a Turkish actor, filmmaker and director.
 He was married for six years to Tuba Büyüküstün, with whom he has twin daughters.

 Personal life

 On 28 July 2011, Saylak married the Turkish actress Tuba Büyüküstün in Paris, France.
 In January 2012, his wife gave birth to twin girls, Maya and Toprak.
 The couple got divorced on 5 June 2017.
-From his subsequent relationship with Gözde Yılmaz, he has a son who was born in December 2020.
+From his subsequent relationship with the manager Gözde Yılmaz, he has a son who was born in December 2020.